Advertiser Disclosure

 Final Thoughts

-In the end, stick to redeeming short-haul award tickets.
+In the end, though, stick to redeeming short-haul award tickets.
 This will generally give you the best value for your miles.
 This is especially true if you’re booking a last-minute award ticket where the cash cost is double or triple the normal price.

 Frequently Asked Questions